Owl4444/callretmodifier/README.md

 # Call Ret Modifier Deobfuscator

 Using Binary Ninja, it is possible to deobfuscate this type of obfuscation.
 It seems to work really well though I can think of edge cases which should be addressed when it arises.
 Note there is a jump to address which is the target for two opposing jump statements.
 This is a part of Conrol Flow Obfuscation found ina real world malware.
-The artivle from [Mandiant](https://cloud.google.com/blog/topics/threat-intelligence/scatterbrain-unmasking-poisonplug-obfuscator) covers this as well under `Opaque Predicates`.
+The article from [Mandiant](https://cloud.google.com/blog/topics/threat-intelligence/scatterbrain-unmasking-poisonplug-obfuscator) also covered this as well under `Opaque Predicates`.

 ```asm
 180012d12  50                 push    rax